Milkywire/react-native-confetti/README.md

 Finally a good confetti for React Native!

- now finally for React Native.

-This is a port of [react-dom-confetti](https://github.com/daniel-lundin/react-dom-confetti) so all parameters from there are supported for this library as well.
+This is a port of [react-dom-confetti](https://github.com/daniel-lundin/react-dom-confetti) so all parameters from there are supported

 ## Installation